varunmc/docker-stack/README.md

 # docker-stack
-_docker-compose specification of the application stack_
+_Multi-environment specification of the application stack_